richtastic/ff/src/3DR/wiki/index.md

 **Bounded Hausdorff Distance:** Hausdorff distance between two surfaces A and B in &reals;<sup>3</sup> = &epsilon;(A,B) = max<sub>a&isin;A</sub>(min<sub>b&isin;B</sub>||a-b||)
 <br/>
 <br/>
-barycenter of triangle = centroid of triangle (lines from center of edge to opposite vertex all meet at point)
+barycenter of triangle &equiv; CoM = centroid of triangle (lines from center of edge to opposite vertex all meet at point)
 <br/>
 incenter of triangle = lines from vertex at half-angle direction meet at point
 <br/>